Miles’ Trick Dog Story

 – Mary Burch, AKC

 Tricks are all about entertainment, but make no mistake, a skilled Trick Dog is a working dog!
 Introductory tricks are an fantastic way to realize how you and your dog learn.
+Trick training is all about teamwork: you don’t “train” the dog, but rather, you work together.
 At the advanced levels, Trick dogs learn tasks that don’t come naturally or intuitively to their species.
-Learning complex tricks for a dog is akin to a human learning high-level math.
+Learning complex tricks for a dog is akin to a human learning high-level math!
 If you can focus and exercise your brain, bit by bit, a new language on a different plane will unfold.
 This kind of learning takes patience and perseverance from both the dog and the person, and working through the compensatory brain cramping.
-Thank you to AKC for recognizing the value and working nature of Trick Dogs.
+Thank you to AKC for recognizing the value and working nature of trick training and Trick Dogs.

 Wow!
 Great Job!
 Fantastic Teamwork!